iairu/yt-userscript/README.md

 ## Installation

 1. Install Tampermonkey from official browser stores
-2. Install script from Greasy Fork [submission in progress] or from this GitHub repository
+2. Install scripts from Greasy Fork [submissions in progress] or from this GitHub repository
 3. Visit YouTube and enjoy distraction-free browsing on video pages (homepage is left untouched)

 Join the digital wellness movement.
 Share this tool if you find it helpful.